Got a comment, correction, or candidate suggestion?We’re researching a lot — if you spot something off, please tell us.

 How to challenge a grade

 If you believe we got a grade wrong — as a candidate, a voter, or a campaign — file it through Correct the Guide.
-We review every challenge within 72 hours and publish our response.
+We review every challenge and publish a response when we can confirm the facts.